-Every gamer or practically anyone with an internet connection has heard of Among Us.
-Even though no introduction is needed (since it’s indeed one of the most played video games in world right now), I’ll give you a short, brief introduction for the 1 percent of the readers who are left in the dark.
+Every gamer or practically anyone with an internet connection has heard of Among Us, that I can almost bet all my money on.
+Even though no introduction is needed (since it is indeed one of the most played video games in world right now), I’ll give you a short, brief introduction for the 1 percent of the readers who are left in the dark.

 Among Us is a 2D, colorful game with a space-theme.
 Some might say the game graphics seem a bit plain, but for the majority of the people, including myself, it really adds a special charm to it in a way.
 It’s a multiplayer game where you can choose to either play with friends or with random people online.